reidpr/quac/README.rst

 package for acquiring and analyzing social internet content.
 Features:

-* Reliably collect tweets from the Twitter Streaming API and convert them into a convenient and fast TSV format.
+* Reliably collect tweets from the Twitter Streaming API and convert them into an easy-to-parse, de-duplicated, well-ordered, and fast TSV format.

 * Estimate the origin location of tweets with no geotag.
 (But see `issue #13
   <https://github.com/reidpr/quac/issues/13>`_.)